ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ~~~

 Note that in this last response the client is expected to honor
-`Retry-After` and perform no requests for the specified amount of
+Retry-After and perform no requests for the specified amount of
 time, whereas the previous example would not force the client to stop
 requests before the reset time is elapsed, as it would still be free to
 query again the server even if it is likely to have the request rejected.

 ### Missing Remaining information

-The server does not expose `RateLimit-Remaining` values
+The server does not expose RateLimit-Remaining field values
 (for example, because the underlying counters are not available).
 Instead, it resets the limit counter every second.

 It communicates to the client the limit of 10 quota-units per second
-always returning the couple `RateLimit-Limit` and `RateLimit-Reset`.
+always returning the couple `RateLimit-Limit` and RateLimit-Reset field.

 Request: